From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 To be honest, I didn’t think this through when I bought my flights.
 But I couldn’t back out on my plans, so I went.

-Here is a recap of my experience and some corresponding advice on how to spend a weekend in Riga, Latvia in the winter.
+Here is a recap of my experience and some advice on how to spend a weekend in Riga, Latvia in the winter.

 How To Spend A Weekend In Riga, Latvia In The Winter

 There are a few things I wish I had known before my trip to Riga.
+Some of you may even be wondering, “Is Latvia worth visiting in winter?”

-Hopefully, they help anyone else traveling to Latvia in the winter!
+Here are tips and experienced from my own trip to Riga that will hopefully help anyone else traveling to Latvia in the winter!

 Before You Travel To Riga, Latvia In The Winter: